-The cyber criminals hide behind a trusted identity of some kind and the emails look very authentic and believable.
+The cyber criminals hide behind a trusted identity of some kind and the emails look very authentic and believable, however they’re not and can often steal personal information and data.
 These types of attacks have been around since the 1990’s and are one of the oldest types of cyberattacks around, and still one of the most widespread.
 They are also becoming increasingly sophisticated and developed.
 Due to this, nearly a third of all cyber security breaches in 2019 involved phishing, according to the 2019 Verizon Data Breach Investigations Report.

 Some of these scams have succeeded well enough to make news headlines.
 Those you may be familiar with are the 2016 Clinton presidential campaign, where hackers managed to get Hillary Clinton campaign chair John Podesta to offer up his Gmail password and the celebrity “fappening” attack, in which intimate photos of celebrities were made public online.

 So how can you spot this type of cyber attack or better yet, how can you avoid them?
 Well, as we mentioned, scammers use emails or text messages to trick you into giving them personal information.
 This could be anything from passwords and account numbers to social security numbers and data.

 Once they have this information, they could gain access to private information in your email account, bank or anything else you may have provided them access to resulting in a scam.
 These attacks are launched thousands of times a day and often, they’re successful.
 The FBI’s Internet Crime Complaint Center reported that people lost $57 million to phishing schemes in one year.